ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/patchcore.md

 ### Patch Embeddings

-Instead of representing the whole image with a single vector, PatchCore works at the **patch level** — each spatial region of the image gets its own embedding.
+Instead of representing the whole image with a single vector, PatchCore works at the **patch level**.Each spatial region of the image gets its own embedding.
 This allows the system to localise novel regions rather than just classify the whole image as normal or novel.